guimtcandido/CANPID/README.md

 There is an example to use with arduino and proteus, make sure you have the arduino library for proteus, the proteus file has an website of it in the board

+The example also shows how it is to be implemented, you can use it in any platform

 Initialize:

 class PID Test_PID(1024, 0);  // Set a class for the use and give it the MAX and Minimium values for control